imcf/psytricks/README.md

 This package provides an abstraction layer allowing Python code to interact with a [Citrix Virtual Apps and Desktops (CVAD)][www_cvad] stack, i.e. to fetch status information and trigger actions on machines and sessions.
-It does this by calling a wrapper script written in `Windows PowerShell` (note: **not** `PowerShell Core`, see below) that is using the *Citrix Broker PowerShell Snap-In* which is provided along with the `Delivery Controller` installation media.
+Since CVAD only provides a *PowerShell Snap-In* to do so, a core component written in `Windows PowerShell` (note: **not** `PowerShell Core` as snap-ins are not supported there) is required.

+PSyTricks ships with two options for the PowerShell layer:

+* A wrapper script that is launched as a suprocess from the Python code.
+It doesn't require and further setup beyond the package installation but performance is rather poor.
+* A (zero-authentication) `REST` service providing several `GET` and `POST` endpoints to request status information or perform actions.
+Performance is *much* better compared to the wrapper script, but obviously this requires the code to be running as a service in an appropriate permission context.

 ## 🤯 Are you serious?